chainer/chainer/docs/source/tutorial/extension.rst

     def lr_drop(trainer):
         trainer.updater.get_optimizer('main').lr *= 0.1

-The difference between the above one and this is whether it has a default ``trigger`` or not.
-In this latter case, :meth:`lr_drop` has its default ``trigger`` so that unless another ``trigger`` is specified via :meth:`~chainer.training.Trainer.extend` method, the ``trigger`` specified in :meth:`~chainer.training.make_extension` is used as default.
-So the code below acts the same as the former example, i.e., it reduces the learning rate every 10 epochs.
+The difference between the above example and this is whether it has a default ``trigger`` or not.
+In the latter case, :meth:`lr_drop` has its default ``trigger`` so that unless another ``trigger`` is specified via :meth:`~chainer.training.Trainer.extend` method, the ``trigger`` specified in :meth:`~chainer.training.make_extension` is used by default.
+The code below acts the same as the former example, i.e., it reduces the learning rate every 10 epochs.

 .. code-block:: python